Singapore–Vietnam relations: History

-In December 1978, Vietnam decided to invade and liberate Cambodia due to frequent attacks by the genocidal Khmer Rouge of Pol Pot leading to the murder of thousands of Vietnamese citizens on home soil, which led to the outbreak of the Cambodian–Vietnamese War.
+In December 1978, Vietnam decided to invade and occupy Cambodia due to frequent attacks by the genocidal Khmer Rouge of Pol Pot leading to the murder of thousands of Vietnamese citizens on home soil, which led to the outbreak of the Cambodian–Vietnamese War.
 Singapore had supported Angkar (Organization) and the Khmer Rouge in Cambodia and organized an international campaign to condemn Vietnam until Pol Pot and his Khmer Rouge cadres along with Angkar fled the capital back into the jungle near the Thai border, which had continued as a guerilla warfare from 1979 to 1997.
 In his memoirs, Lee Kuan Yew also recounted that in 1982, "Singapore gave the first few hundreds of several batches of AK-47 rifles, hand grenades, ammunition and communication equipment" to the Khmer Rouge.
 Singapore also did not recognize the People's Republic of Kampuchea.

 Vietnamese troops decided to withdraw from Cambodia in 1990 deeming it stabilized enough, with the signing of the 1991 Paris Peace Agreements and the United Nations officially taking over for peacekeeping, Singapore being one of its participants.
 The two nations' relations began being normalized, with Vietnam also joining the Association of Southeast Asian Nations in 1995.
 Leaders of Singapore and Vietnam met frequently.
 In 2004, Phan Van Khai, the Prime Minister of Vietnam visited Singapore and signed the Joint Statement on the Comprehensive Cooperation Framework in the 21st century.
 In 2013, Lee Hsien Loong, the Prime Minister of Singapore, visited Vietnam and established Strategic Partnership relations with Vietnam.
 In 2015, Nguyen Tan Dung, the Prime Minister of Vietnam, visited Singapore twice for the funeral of Lee Kuan Yew, the former Minister Mentor of Singapore and the celebration activities of the 50th anniversary of Singapore.